kubernetes/website/content/en/docs/concepts/security/rbac-good-practices.md

 Users who can perform `patch` operations on `namespace` objects through a namespaced rolebinding can modify labels on that namespace.
 In clusters where Pod Security Admission is used, this may allow a user to configure the namespace for a more permissive policy than intended by the administrators.
-For clusters where network policy is used, users may be able to gain access to services intended to be blocked.
+For clusters where NetworkPolicy is used, users may be set labels that indirectly allow access to services that an administrator did not intend to allow.

 ## Kubernetes RBAC - denial of service risks {#denial-of-service-risks}